cm45t3r/rawping/README.md

 Installing
 ----------
-After clonning or copying the project, run `install` on a Unix shell enabling Command-line-access feature.
+After clonning or copying the project, run `./install` on a Unix shell enabling Command-line-access feature.
 This is not required whether you are thinking of running from a Python shell.

 Running
 -------